-International Car Forest of the Last Church (Junk Car Forest Goldfield Nevada) is a collection of old cars and buses half buried in the Nevada desert.
+International Car Forest of the Last Church (Junk Car Forest Goldfield, Nevada) collects old cars and buses half-buried in the Nevada desert.

-Not all cars are buried in the sand, some are parked on hills, others are stacked on top of each other.
+Not all cars are buried in the sand; some are parked on hills, others are stacked on top of each other.
 All are painted with graffiti and or images.
-None of them look like they will ever be driven again.
+None of them look like anyone will ever drive them again.

 The junk car forest is somewhat of a tourist attraction and brings in a few curious visitors forgotten town of Goldfield.
-Neither artist lives in the town anymore but the property is still owned by Mark Rippie.
+Neither artist lives in the town anymore, but Mark Rippie still owns the property.

 Goldfield has one motel, a couple of places to eat, Santa Fe Saloon and Dinky Diner, and a small museum.
 The only real tourist attraction in Goldfield is the Junk Car Forest.

-If you are traveling between Las Vegas and Reno on US 95 the International Car Forest is defiantly worth checking out.
+If you are traveling between Las Vegas and Reno on US 95, the Junk Car Forest is definitely worth checking out.

 Where is the Junk Car Forest Goldfield Nevada

-Goldfield is just under 200 miles from Las Vegas (3 hours) and 70 miles from Beaty Nevada.
+Goldfield is just under 200 miles from Las Vegas (3 hours) and 70 miles from Beatty, Nevada.